-This is mean't as a simple guide to help you make your decision on buying the right kitesurfing kite.
+This is meant as a simple guide to help you make your decision on buying the right kitesurfing kite.
 Kites are positioned not necessarily as they are designed, but in a position that makes them appropriate for that area of the graph.
-For example, the North Rebel is ridden by many great intermediate or even advanced riders, but it's still appropriate for beginners, same goes for the North Neo!
+For example, the North Rebel is ridden by many great intermediate and advanced riders, but it's still appropriate for beginners.
+The same goes for the North Neo!

-If you're a beginner, basically anything on or below the blue horizontal line will work for you.
+As a beginner, anything on or below the blue horizontal line will work for you.
 Left and right of the orange vertical line is an indication on how the kite is designed to perform.
-Superb all-rounders would be the Slingshot Rally, North Evo or F-One Bandit, and then the top level North Vegas and Slingshot Fuel sit top right for intermediate+ or advanced riders only.
+For superb all-round performance try the Slingshot Rally, North Evo or F-One Bandit.
+For intermediate and advanced riding, we would recommend the top level North Vegas and Slingshot Fuel.

-The North Neo was a tricky one to place, as it's a brilliant kite for advanced wave riding, however, it is also a great freeride beginner kite.
+The North Neo is a tricky one to place, as it's a brilliant kite for advanced wave riding.
+It is however, a great freeride beginner kite.